side-projects-42/Resource-Store-2/Container/wifelette/core-notes/docs-team/2016-07/july-21.md

 ### Trello processing

 TJ: We should clean up the active Trello board some.
-Should we be going over the "Doing" bucket each week, and putting them as actions in minutes
+Should we be going over the “Doing” bucket each week, and putting them as actions in minutes

-RM: Rather leave "Doing" be outside the meetings for ongoing projects.
-We already have a "Action Items: Active" bucket there, which do track actions week to week.
+RM: Rather leave “Doing” be outside the meetings for ongoing projects.
+We already have a “Action Items: Active” bucket there, which do track actions week to week.

 TJ: ok, will do a better job keeping that up to date.